-PLEASE USE BLUE OR BLACK INK PLEASE PRINT CLEARLY IN BLOCK CAPITAL LETTERS 1 Participant and Plan Information Social Security Number Invesco Account Number or Plan ID Participant's Full Name (Please print name as it appears on acco ount.)
-Date of Birth (mm/dd/yyyy) Plan Name Employer/Plan Administrator Primary Phone Number Employer/Plan Administrator Primary Email Address 2 Reason for Distribution (Required.
-Select one.)
-A distribution cannot be made from a 401(k) plan except for the f section for important details regarding your distribution. ollowing reasons.
-Refer to the Additional Information ☐ Retirement as defined by your plan adoption agreement - (Complete sections 3, 4 or 6 as applicable, 8-10,12.) ☐ Severance from Employment/Prior to Retirement - (Comple ete sections 3, 4 or 6 as applicable, 8-10, 12.) ☐ Required Minimum Distribution (RMD) - Not eligible to rollow ver.
-(Complete sections 3, 5, 8-10, 12.) ☐ Disability as defined by Internal Revenue Code Section 72 2(m)(7) - (Complete sections 3, 4, 8-10,12.) ☐ In-Service Distribution - One of the following must apply to be ☐ Attainment of retirement age as defined by your adoption ag ☐ Participant has participated in the Plan for 60 months ☐ Contributions being withdrawn have been in the plan for a p ☐ Financial hardship - Not eligible to rollover. greement □ Plan Termination - (Complete sections 3, 4, 8-10, 12.) ☐ Qualified Domestic Relations Order (Divorce) - (To transfer If assets previously transferred to the alternate payee's account Return of Excess Salary Deferral Contributions - Not eligible (Complete the information below and sections 8, 9, 12.) le to rollover.
-Year of Excess Contribution \$
+PLEASE USE BLUE OR BLACK INK PLEASE PRINT CLEARLY IN BLOCK CAPITAL LETTERS 1 Participant and Plan Information Social Security Number Invesco Account Number or Plan ID Participant's Full Name (Please print name as it appears on acc ount.)
+Date of Birth (mm/dd/yyyy) Employer/Plan Administrator's Email Address Plan Name Employer/Plan Administrator's Primary Phone Number 2 Reason for Distribution (Required, select one.)
+A distribution cannot be made from an MPP or PSP account exc Information section for important details regarding your distributi ☐ Retirement as defined by your plan adoption agreement - ( Complete sections 3, 4 or 7 as applicable, 9-11, 13.) $\square$ Severance from Employment/Prior to Retirement - (Complete e sections 3, 4 or 7 as applicable, 9-11, 13.) ☐ Required Minimum Distribution (RMD) - - Not eligible to rollove er.
+(Complete sections 3, 6, 9-11, 13.) $\Box$ Disability as defined by Internal Revenue Code Section 72(m 1)(7) - (Complete sections 3, 4, 9-11, 13.) □ Death - Participant's date of death (mm/dd/yyyy) (Complete sections 3, 5, 6 if ☐ Death Distribution from Beneficiary's Account - (Complete e sections 3, 4 or 6 as applicable, 9-13.) ☐ In-Service Distribution - (Available for PSP participant only.
+Some of the following must apply to be eligible.
+Attainment of retirement age as defined by your adoption a greement □ Participant has participated in plan for 60 months □ Contributions being withdrawn have been in the plan for a participated in plan for a participant has participated in plan for 60 months period of 24 months ☐ Financial hardship - Not eligible to rollover.
+School of 24 months □ Plan Termination - (Complete sections 3, 4, 9-11, 13.) ☐ Qualified Domestic Relations Order (Divorce) - (To transfer assets previously transferred to the alternate payee's account